 These can occur for a variety of reasons.
 The first one is if a car veers off the road and hits a patch of soft ground, such as soil, causing the wheel to dig into the ground.
 When the driver attempts to compensate to get back on the road, the car flips over the tire that hit the patch.
 Rollovers can also occur when a driver is trying to avoid a road hazard and turns the car too abruptly.
 Other causes can be driving on a steep hill, off-road driving, and the car veering off the road and hitting a guardrail over the front tires.
 While these cases are rarer, they are often more fatal and dangerous than other car accidents.

-A New Orleans personal injury attorney who is knowledgeable and compassionate will help you recover the damages from pain and suffering, lost wages, and physical therapy and hospital bills.
+A New Orleans car accident attorney who is knowledgeable and compassionate will help you recover the damages from pain and suffering, lost wages, and physical therapy and hospital bills.
 Contact our experienced car accident attorneys in New Orleans today to learn more about how we can help you.

 $993,000 18-Wheeler Crash